Protocol

 Principles of operation

 Unique addressing of daemons within a store is accomplished by the use of a unique port number to connect to that daemon; messages arriving on a specific port are thus guaranteed, by construction, to only need decoding exactly once; there is no envelope for the message contents, such that the message contents may need to be rerouted to a new location.
-Each publish and request listener will use a separate, unique port for each daemon.
+Each daemon will use a unique publish and request listener, operating on a unique port on that host.

 A given host providing connectivity for mKTL could have thousands of daemons running locally, each listening on a unique port number.
 Each daemon deploys a UDP listener on a predetermined port number (10111) to enable discovery of daemons on that host; a dedicated “guide” process also listens on a predetermined port number (10103) to streamline discovery from the client side.
 This usage pattern expects there to be a single markguided process running on every host running one or more mKTL daemons.
 The discovery exchange is described below in more detail.

-An mKTL proxy, were such a thing to exist, would follow the same principle: a unique port for each daemon, which allows the use of the zmq.proxy() method to cleanly bridge between endpoints at the protocol level without any inspection of message contents.
+An mKTL proxy, were such a thing to exist, would follow the same principle: a unique port for each listener of each proxied daemon, which allows the use of the zmq.proxy() method to cleanly bridge between endpoints at the protocol level without any inspection of message contents, thus ensuring the proxy has minimal processing overhead.

 Request/response